remind-me-later/TFG-matematicas/md/draft.md

 key differences between the two?
 The most important difference is that Lean is designed to be proof-irrelevant.
 Proof-irrelevance is a property of a type theory that states that all proofs of a proposition are definitionally equal, meaning that they are indistinguishable by the type checker.

-This aligns with the idea that propositions in constructive mathematics are concerned with the existence of a proof, not with the specific proof itself.
-This is in contrast to Coq, which is proof-relevant, meaning that the specific proof of a proposition matters, and can be used in further proofs.
+==For example, imagine we have two proofs of the fact that $2 + 2 = 4$, one that uses the Peano axioms, and another that uses the definition of addition.
+In a proof-irrelevant type theory, these two proofs would be considered equal, and could be used interchangeably==.

+Why does this matter?
+First of all it helps to simplify complex proofs, as we don't have to worry about the details of the proof, only that it exists.
+This also has computational benefits, as we can erase the proofs from the final program, and only keep the results.

+It also aids in ==_code extraction_==, the process of extracting a program from proofs and definitions.
+This is a key feature when using Lean as tool in formal verification, as we can first formally prove the correctness of the program, and then extract an efficient implementation from the proof.
+Irrelevancy ensures that the extracted code is independent of the proof used. ==Code extraction is an area where Lean 4 has made significant improvements over Lean 3, as it supports a better compiler backend, and more target languages.==